Ohio State vs. JMU Predictions & Picks - Women's NCAA Tournament First Round

 Ohio State Performance Insights

-- The Buckeyes are outscoring opponents by 12.5 points per game with a +400 scoring differential overall.
-They put up 80.8 points per game (eighth in college basketball) and allow 68.3 per contest (278th in college basketball).
+- The Buckeyes have a +400 scoring differential, topping opponents by 12.5 points per game.
+They're putting up 80.8 points per game to rank eighth in college basketball and are giving up 68.3 per outing to rank 278th in college basketball.

-- In conference contests, Ohio State averages fewer points per contest (74.8) than its season average (80.8).
+- Ohio State's offense has been less productive in Big Ten matchups this year, putting up 74.8 points per contest, compared to its season average of 80.8 PPG.

-- The Buckeyes are putting up 82.9 points per game at home.
-When playing on the road, they are averaging 78 points per contest.
+- The Buckeyes average 82.9 points per game when playing at home, compared to 78.0 points per game on the road, a difference of 4.9 points per contest.

-- The Buckeyes' offense has been less productive over their last 10 games, scoring 74.3 points a contest compared to the 80.8 they've averaged this season.
+- In their last 10 games, the Buckeyes have been racking up 74.3 points per game, an average that's a little lower than the 80.8 they've scored over the course of the 2022-23 season.

 JMU Performance Insights

-- The Dukes have a +312 scoring differential, topping opponents by 9.5 points per game.
-They're putting up 69.7 points per game, 90th in college basketball, and are allowing 60.2 per contest to rank 74th in college basketball.
+- The Dukes' +312 scoring differential (outscoring opponents by 9.5 points per game) is a result of putting up 69.7 points per game (90th in college basketball) while giving up 60.2 per contest (74th in college basketball).

-- The Dukes are scoring 67.6 points per game over their last 10 games, which is 2.1 fewer points than their average for the season (69.7).
+- The Dukes have played worse offensively over their last 10 games, generating 67.6 points per contest, 2.1 fewer points their than season average of 69.7.

 © 2023 Data Skrive.
 All rights reserved.